-Christina is an Emmy-award winning investigative reporter and creator of the Emmy-nominated ‘Call Christina’ investigative consumer protection segment on WPLG Local 10 News.
+Christina is an Emmy-award winning investigative reporter and creator of the Emmy-award winning ‘Call Christina’ investigative consumer protection segment on WPLG Local 10 News.

 In 2015 The Radio Television Digital News Association awarded Christina a regional Edward R. Murrow for her reporting on the child migration border crisis in Honduras.

 She was WPLG’s gavel-to-gavel courtroom reporter for the George Zimmerman Trial, one of just a handful of journalists to have a seat inside the courtroom.

 Christina is Cuban-American, born and raised in Southwest Miami-Dade.
 After earning a political science degree at Boston College, Christina began to pursue her passion for journalism.
 Her career has taken her to London, Boston, Rhode Island, California, Texas and Arizona.

 Along the way she picked up several awards to include a regional Edward R. Murrow, two regional Emmys and the USC Annenberg Walter Cronkite Award for Excellence in Television Political Journalism, a national award.

 Arizona named her one of its top 40 Hispanic Leaders Under 40.

 A little more about me

 After graduating from Boston College in 1999 with a political science degree, I pursued documentary filmmaking.
 I interned with filmmaker David Sutherland for about a year.
 I learned so much from him.
 Most notably the power and importance of using natural sound to bring a viewer into a story.
 I admire anyone who has the passion, courage, and tenacity to dedicate their lives to the art of documentary filmmaking.